ElektraInitiative/libelektra/doc/tutorials/merge.md

 ## Examples Using Strategies ##

-Here are examples of the same KeySets being merged using different strateigies.
+Here are examples of the same KeySets being merged using different strategies.
 The KeySets are mounted using the simpleini file, the left side of '=' is the name of the Key, the right side is its string value.